grishagin/CellCounting/README.md

 ###Instructions
 1. Download and install ImageJ:
 http://rsbweb.nih.gov/ij/download.html
-2. Download the plugins:
+2. Download the archive:
 https://github.com/grishagin/CellCounting/archive/master.zip
-3. Place two files
+3. Extract the following two files from the archive:
     _CellCountingMacro1-v.1.0.ijm_
     _CellCountingMacro2-v.1.0.ijm_
-into the ImageJ plugins directory:
+4. Place these files into the ImageJ plugins directory:
 Windows   C:\Program Files\ImageJ\plugins
 Mac OS X	/Applications/ImageJ/Plugins
-4. Launch ImageJ.
+5. Launch ImageJ.
-5. To launch either Macro 1 or Macro 2, follow:
+6. To launch either Macro 1 or Macro 2, follow:
     _Plugins_ > _CellCountingMacro1-v.1.0_
     _Plugins_ > _CellCountingMacro2-v.1.0_
-6. The plugin will prompt you for a folder containing the images to be analyzed.
+7. The plugin will prompt you for a **folder** containing the images to be analyzed.
-7. Output:
+8. Output:
   +	Macro 1:
     + File “Cell counting results (ccm1).txt” in the folder with the images analyzed.
     + Copy of the results in the system clipboard.